input-output-hk/nami/README.md

 ### Injected API

 Since Nami is a browser extension, it can inject content inside the web context, which means you can connect the wallet to any website.
 The exposed API follows for most parts this proposed [CIP](https://github.com/cardano-foundation/CIPs/pull/88).
 The returned types are in `cbor`/`bytes` format.
 A helpful library for serializing and de-serializing these low-level data structures is the [serialization-lib](https://github.com/Emurgo/cardano-serialization-lib).
-To verify a signature returned from the `dataSign` endpoint the [message-signing](https://github.com/Emurgo/message-signing) library helps.
+To verify a signature returned from `cardano.dataSign(address, payload)` the [message-signing](https://github.com/Emurgo/message-signing) library helps.

 #### Basic Usage